medavox/articles/music.md

 Later turned out a LOT of his sound might have come from the songs (and more generally the genre) he 'sampled' (namely, 80s japanese pop).

+Best song: Goodbye to a World (which is one of those songs chiefly derived from an existing one)

 Madeon
 ------